Sorahawk/dodgebomb-game/README.md

 Controller input is supported for all players, and instructions can be found in the 'How to Play' section of the game's main menu.

 ## About
 This game was a Unity project made by a group of students from Singapore University of Technology and Design for 50.033 Foundations of Game Design and Development.
-Our GitHub repository can be viewed here: https://github.com/Sorahawk/dodgebomb-game.

-### Group Members
+**Group Members:**
 - Tan Le Xuan
 - Yee Yi Xian
 - Darren Loh Zhao Ying